 Only the harbour seals actually breed on the Sands, as the grey seals prefer to travel to Norfolk and Lincolnshire where the beaches make more comfortable nursery grounds.

-Harbour seal pubs can swim from just a few hours old so are able to survive in the waters around the Goodwins from soon after birth, waiting till they dry out at low tide before clambering ashore to rest.
+Harbour seal pups can swim from just a few hours old so are able to survive in the waters around the Goodwins from soon after birth, waiting till they dry out at low tide before clambering ashore to rest.

 The waters around the Goodwins make excellent foraging grounds for the seal colony, much to the displeasure of some local fishermen.
 Seals are protected under the Annex II Habitats Directive but are not a protected feature within the Marine Conservation Zone.